-Of course, if you are concerned about the safety of your house, it should be a no brainer to install a security system.
+Of course, if you are concerned about the safety of your house, it should be a no-brainer to install a security system.
 These won’t stop a criminal, but they will alert you and the authorities.

 Check Your Fire and Carbon Monoxide Detectors

 Intruders are not the only threat that homeowners face.
 There are also other potential dangers.
 A fire or carbon monoxide leak could be even more lethal than an intruder.
-Always double-check that both the smoke detectors and the carbon monoxide detectors are fully functional.
+Always double-check that the smoke detectors and the carbon monoxide detectors are fully functional.

 Upgrade Doors and Windows

 If you happen to own a property located in a particularly high-risk area, you could consider upgrading the entry and exit points of your home with steel bar guards.
 These are steel bars that can be installed to cover up the doors and the windows of your home to make it almost impossible to enter undetected.
-Storm doors and storm shutters are another steps up, but these are usually reserved for commercial properties as it makes living there a little unwieldy at times.
+Storm doors and storm shutters are another step up, but these are usually reserved for commercial properties as it makes living there a little unwieldy at times.